yetaoguo/Toronto-house-price/README.md

 - scripts contains the R scripts used to simulate data.

 # LLM usage
-Chatgpt was used in the paper, helping with error codes.
-Some code were written with the help of ChatGPT.
+Chatgpt was used in the paper.
+It is utilized for grammar corrections.
+Additionally, parts of the code in Quarto were developed with assistance from ChatGPT-4."